The Feedback Capacity of Noisy Output is the STate (NOST) Channels: Examples

 \subsection{The Noisy-POST$(\alpha,\eta)$ Channel - Special Example for which $C_{\text{FB}}$ and $C_{\text{FB-CSI}}$ are Equal}

-In this Subsection, we introduce an interesting example of a NOST channel for which $C_{\text{FB}}$ and $C_{\text{FB-CSI}}$ are equal, i.e., CSI available at the encoder does not increase its feedback capacity.
-This example is a generalization of the POST$(\alpha)$ channel, i.e., the channel output depends on the input and the channel state identically to the POST($\alpha$) channel, as given on the left-hand side of Fig. \ref{fig:ZS-channel}, while the state evolution is generalized.
-We emphasize that in all previous channel instances studied in the literature, such as the trapdoor, Ising and POST($\alpha$), the state evolves according to a deterministic rule and, thus, can be determined at the encoder, while here we focus on a noisy, new version of the POST($\alpha$) channel, in which the state evolves stochastically according to a parameter $\eta$.
-In particular, the channel state depends on the output via a Z-channel, as illustrated on the right-hand side of Fig. \ref{fig:ZS-channel}, i.e., if the output is zero, the next state equals the channel output, and otherwise, the next state equals the output with probability $1-\eta$, where $\eta \in [0,1]$.
-We call this generalized channel "the noisy-POST$(\alpha,\eta)$"; note that when $\eta=0$ we have the original "Previous Output is the STate (POST)" \cite{POSTchannel} channel.
+In this section, we introduce an interesting example of a NOST channel for which $C_{\text{FB}}$ and $C_{\text{FB-CSI}}$ are equal, i.e., CSI available at the encoder does not increase its feedback capacity.
+This example is a generalization of the POST$(\alpha)$ channel, i.e., the channel output depends on the input and the channel state identically to the POST($\alpha$) channel, while the state evolution is generalized, as illustrated in Fig. \ref{fig:noisyPOST}.
+We emphasize that in all previous channel instances studied in the literature, such as the trapdoor, Ising and POST($\alpha$), the state evolves according to a deterministic rule and, thus, can be determined at the encoder, while here we focus on a noisy, new version of the POST($\alpha$) channel, in which the state evolves \textit{stochastically} according to parameter $\eta \in [0,1]$.
+In particular, the channel state depends on the output via a Z-channel, i.e., if the output is zero, the next state equals the channel output, and otherwise, the next state equals the output with probability $1-\eta$.
+We call this generalized channel "the noisy-POST$(\alpha,\eta)$"; note that when $\eta=0$ we obtain the original "Previous Output is the STate (POST)" \cite{POSTchannel} channel.
+Similarly to the demonstration of the connectivity on the POST($\alpha$) in Section \ref{subsec:set1Special}, it can be verified that the noisy-POST$(\alpha,\eta)$ channel is also connected under Definition \ref{definition:connceted}.